raphael-proust/raphael-proust.github.io/cv.md

 - **Modernising internal libraries**

-	The in-house Error Monad library dates back to the very start of the Tezos project.
+	Several libraries (most notably the in-house Error Monad library and the in-house de/serialisation library) date back to the very start of the Tezos project.
-	Over the course of the project's lifetime it had accumulated many helper functions for different uses.
+	Over the course of the project's lifetime they had accumulated undocumented features and they were using dated interface conventions.

-	I led the effort of cleaning up the interface, organising the code into separate components, bringing in a newer syntax (based on OCaml's binding operators) and developing an error-related supplement to the OCaml Stdlib.
+	I led the effort of cleaning up the libraries: organising the code into separate components, replacing infix functions with binding operators, introducing functors where appropriate, matching the newer developments of the OCaml Stdlib (e.g., the newer `Seq.t` type), and writing extensive documentation.
-	This task involved some changes to the library itself as well as corresponding changes throughout the rest of the project.
+	This task involved some changes to the libraries themselves as well as corresponding changes throughout the rest of the project.
 	Because changes to the rest of the code were large, it also involved carefully preparing the git history of the merge requests.

-	Similarly, I led the effort in improving the in-house de/serialisation library and releasing it into the larger OCaml ecosystem.
-	This also involved writing precise API documentation and a user-oriented tutorial.

 - **Long term technical planning**